AdobeDocs/genstudio.en/help/user-guide/effective-prompts.md

 ## Descriptive language

 Your prompt guides the AI to generate images that complement your vision.
-The more details that you provide, the greater the chance of producing an image that meets your needs.
-Use clear and descriptive language to provide as much detail as possible.
-Use words that describe ambiance, mood, color, composition, and style.
+The more details that you provide, the greater the chance of producing an image or an experience that meets your needs.
+Use clear and descriptive language to provide as much detail as possible:

-### Example: Use descriptive language

-- _An image of a serene beach scene at dawn with soft pastel colors, gentle waves, and a clear sky with a few scattered clouds, in a hand-drawn style._

-- _A bustling cityscape at night with neon lights, tall skyscrapers, and busy streets, in a hyper-realistic style._

-- _A fantasy forest with towering trees, glowing mushrooms, and mystical creatures, in a vibrant, colorful style._

-## Prompt criteria

-In the GenStudio [[!DNL Create]](./create/overview.md) mode, you can use **[!UICONTROL Prompt criteria]** to add details through selection to improve the AI interpretation.
-For on-brand images, the prompt criteria might include general settings related to images, such as aspect ratio.
-For channels, you might select a template, or choose one of the **[!DNL Brands]**, a specific **[!DNL Persona]**, or a **[!DNL Product]** from references guides.
+- For **images**, use words that describe ambiance, mood, color, composition, and style.
+- For **copy**, use words that describe audience, voice and tone, purpose, and actions.

 ### [!DNL Brands] and Campaign references

-Use descriptive language to articulate certain characteristics with your prompt.
-Characteristics include traits and information extracted from [!DNL Brands] guidelines and Campaign briefs that you provide.
+You can use descriptive language related to articulate certain Brand characteristics or campaing objectives with your prompt.

 | Brand traits     | Brand information | Campaign information |
 | ---------------- | ----------------- | -------------------- |